-At December 31, 2017 and 2016, accounts receivable of \$254.2 million and \$229.9 million, respectively, were net of allowances for doubtful accounts totaling \$0.8 million and \$1.6 million, respectively.
-Accounts receivable consist primarily of amounts due from federal, state, and local government agencies for the utilization of CoreCivic's correctional, detention, and residential reentry facilities, as well as for operating and managing such facilities.
+At December 31, 2018 and 2017, accounts receivable of \$270.6 million and \$254.2 million, respectively, were net of allowances for doubtful accounts totaling \$2.5 million and \$0.8 million, respectively.
+Accounts receivable consist primarily of amounts due from federal, state, and local government agencies for the utilization of CoreCivic's properties, as well as for operating and managing the Company's correctional, detention, and residential reentry facilities.